Gatsby Benchmark 8:

 Mrs Turner is the Assistant Head of Post 16 Education and Head of Careers.
 Mrs Turner has more than 15 years of experience working with Post 16 students and supporting them with their next steps.
 Mrs Turner is a graduate with a BA (Hons) in English and Media Studies and has previously worked within the careers department at Teesside University.

-As a student enters year 9 and year 11, they prepare for choices, whether that is subject options, apprenticeship research, T levels, traineeships, gap year, volunteering.
+As a student enters Year 9 and Year 11, they prepare for choices, whether that is subject options, apprenticeship research, T levels, traineeships, gap year, volunteering.
 Macmillan Academy offer a Triage approach to prepare students for these choices.
 Students in both year groups have a one to one interview, including parent invitation, with a member of the Senior Leadership Team.
 Here they talk about subjects and the relevance to their career interest.
 Students who would benefit from additional support are flagged and passed to the Careers Team for further advice and career planning support.
 To consolidate this understanding, the year group tutors, work on building confidence and motivation.
-A triage approach can ensure a support network to those students who most need assistance with career management skills or those who find the complexity of choices difficult to navigate and process.

-Every year 11 student is offered a careers advice and guidance interview to discuss their future pathway.
+Every Year 11 student is offered a careers advice and guidance interview to discuss their future pathway.
 Following this interview, they will be given a Careers Progression Plan, outlining what has been discussed and relevant web sites to further investigate.
-Students are tracked from Key Stage 3 and are offered early and regular, careers intervention.

-Year 11 destinations are monitored and reviewed, linking with the Head of Year, the Pastoral Support Team and the SEN Department.
+Year 11 destinations are monitored and reviewed, linking with the Head of Year, the Pastoral Support Team and the SEND Department.

 At Post 16 the intended destinations of our students are carefully monitored and supported equally; whether they have progressed internally from Macmillan Academy, or have enrolled with Post 16 from another school.
 Students are helped with fulfilling their aspirations of university, apprenticeship, a gap year or employment.
 Students from disadvantaged backgrounds are monitored particularly closely and receive a bursary which provides financial support for university Open Days, interview expenses, reading material etc.